-We don't need any special rituals or any confessions or anything like that.
+[25:18] We don't need any special rituals or any confessions or anything like that.
 No, Jesus' forgiveness is perfect forgiveness.
 Yesterday, today and forever.

-[38:11] It's the same.
-And it belongs to us.
-If he is indeed our Lord and Savior.
+It's the same.

+And it belongs to us if he is indeed our Lord and Savior.
 That's what the message of Christmas is all about.

-And no sin and no failure today can ever separate us from our Heavenly Father.
-Or tomorrow.
-Or the next day.
-Or the day after that.
+God.
+And no sin and no failure today can ever separate us from our Heavenly Father or tomorrow or the next day or the day after that or ever.

-Or ever.
 Because he's appearing now on our behalf.
 And therefore he's proclaiming a perfect forgiveness for our sins.

-And so, as we sometimes sing, that means when Satan tempts me to despair and tells me of the guilt within, which is real.
-I look to heaven.
-And I see him there who made an end of all my sin.
+And so as we sometimes sing, that means when Satan tempts me to despair and tells me of the guilt within, which is real, I look to heaven and I see him there who made an end of all my sin.

 Because Jesus came as a Savior from sin's dreadful penalty.
-He was born as the promised Savior.
-And he is risen.
+He was born as the promised Savior and he is risen.
 He's interceding today with a perfect salvation.

-[39:14] And thus rejoicing, free from sorrow.
-Praise his voice and greet the morrow.
-Christ the babe was born for you.
-And for everyone who trusts in his name.
+And thus rejoicing, free from sorrow, praise his voicing, greet the morrow, Christ the babe, was born for you and for everyone who trusts in his name and who calls him Savior.